evoraglobal/sieraapi-docs/source/includes/_consumption.md

 Legacy consumption import is a consumption uploading method which does not require an API caller to belong to the SIERA instance where the target assets and meters are located.
 This provides a method for 3rd party companies to upload consumption on behalf of assets which they may not directly own or manage in SIERA.

 The only requirements for a valid consumption upload is a matching meter point administration number (`MPAN`) and the correct `organisationId` of the owner of the target asset.
-Similar to using standard endpoints above, the endpoint will return a list of result models which show successful uploads and any errors.
+Similar to using standard endpoints above, the endpoint will return a list of results which show successful uploads and any errors.

 <aside class="notice">
 This endpoint only allows uploads.
 It has no GET method, and the <code>MPAN</code> and <code>organisationId</code> cannot be used to read, change or delete existing consumption.
 </aside>

-The result models are organised into the following lists:
+The results are organised into the following lists:

 **Successful Uploads**
 Consumption records which were successfully uploaded into SIERA